Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 \item For the mixed state parameter range, we have

 \end{enumerate} \end{theorem}

-For the full proofs, see \cref{single_point} and \cref{class2}. \\ \\ In the PS parameter range, we see that there exists a unique IVGS.
+For the full proofs, see \Cref{single_point} and \Cref{class2}. \\ \\ In the PS parameter range, we see that there exists a unique IVGS.
 Since the proof of this result relies on Prokhorov's theorem, we do not obtain a complete classification of the collection of IVGS for the MS parameter range.
-Indeed, it is possible that there could still exist a single unique limit, but this method of proof does not provide it.
-We will postpone a more nuanced analysis of this result for after we have provide a characterization of the MS parameter range with additional assumptions to the external field.
+Indeed, it is possible that there could still exist a single unique limit, but this method of proof does not provide it. \\ \\ Let us emphasize that the method of proof used in \Cref{main_result1} relies heavily on Prokhorov's theorem, and the uniqueness of the IVGS in the PS parameter range is due to the fact that the only probability measure supported by a single point is the Dirac measure at that point.
+In general, when $M^*(\beta,J,m)$ does not consist of a single point, to fully characterize the limit points of the mixtures measures as in \Cref{mix_supp}, one would need to characterize the probability measures supported by $M^*(\beta,J,m)$ that can be obtained as weakly convergent subsequence of the mixtures measures $\{ \rho_n^{\beta,J,h}\}_{n \in \mathbb{N}}$.
+Later on in this paper, we prove two theorems concerning this phenomenon.
+For the deterministic inhomogeneous external field, subject to additional assumptions to the magnetization vectors $\{ m_n^h \}_{n \in \mathbb{N}}$, we show that in the MS parameter range, the IVGS can still consist of a single unique point, see \Cref{conv_class}.
+For the random external field, we show that all convex combinations of the pure states can be obtained, see \Cref{main_result3}.
+These results show that in order to give results concerning the opposite inclusion or characterization of weakly converging subsequences of the mixture measures, one must control the, to be introduced in \Cref{weights}, relative weights associated with the FVGS.
+We will discuss these results in depth once they are proven.